So did you think granola is only delicious for breakfast with fruit and yogurt? Think again. I’m here to say there’s SO many more ways to enjoy it.

 Now might be a good time to poke around in your pantry for that bottle of flavored vinegar or olive oil that you’ve been saving and would be great drizzled over a salad.

-Roasted veggies like Brussels sprouts and sweet potatoes combine deliciously with toasted nuts, dried cranberries and maple syrup.
-Our family just loves this at Thanksgiving.
+Roasted veggies like Brussels sprouts, sweet potatoes, and acorn or Hubbard squash combine deliciously with toasted nuts, dried cranberries and maple syrup.
+Our family loves this at Thanksgiving.
 You can sprinkle a handful of granola on this yummy dish.
 Crunchy granola pairs especially well with naturally sweet veggies.

-Halve Brussels sprouts and toss on a sheet pan with cubed sweet potatoes (I parboil them for 10 minutes before roasting), pecans or walnuts and dried cranberries or cherries.
+Here’s how: Halve Brussels sprouts and toss on a sheet pan with cubed sweet potatoes, pecans or walnuts and dried cranberries or cherries.
 Add olive oil, a squirt of fresh lemon juice, a couple teaspoons of maple syrup or honey, salt and pepper, to taste.
 Stir to combine on the sheet pan.
 Roast in a hot oven (400 degrees) for 10-15 minutes until the edges of the Brussels sprouts brown and get crispy.
-Delicious.
+Sprinkle with granola--the Ginger Spiced is especially delicious.

 Sweet potatoes get a starring role on your plate when topped with crunchy granola.
 Root vegetables are good eats right now and are shelf stable--just need a cool, dry place to store.